 A good tag team can be wrestling box office gold.
-In Hollywood, writers, directors, and producers often try to rehash old ideas in the hopes of riding a wave of nostalgia to a box-office payday.
+In Hollywood, writers, directors, and producers often try to rehash old ideas to ride a wave of nostalgia to a box office payday.
 Sometimes those ideas work, fans love it, and money is made.
-More often than not, however, these retreaded and repeated ideas fail miserably.
+More often than not, however, these retreaded and repeated ideas fail miserably!

 12. Demolition (Crush and Smash Version)

 Demolition (Ax and Smash) was one of the most successful and feared tag teams in WWE/WWF history.

 They won the tag team titles in 1988 and held them for a then-record 478 days.
 In total, they have held the WWE tag team titles for longer than any tag team in history (698 days).

 By June 1990, Ax had developed some health problems that he stated came from a shellfish allergy.

 Soon after, the Legion of Doom (Road Warriors) signed on with the then-WWF, and Demolition’s popularity waned with Crush in place of Ax, and they were unable to recapture that late ’80s magic.

 The Four Horsemen need no introduction or explanation.
 Throughout the years, various incarnations successfully teamed together to destroy those in their way.
 Everyone remembers the originals, Ole, Arn, Tully, and Flair.

 Another incarnation replaced Ole with Lex Luger in a brilliant storyline that saw jealousy rear its ugly head.
 Other members throughout the years included Sting, Barry Windham, Sid Vicious, Brian Pillman, and others.

 Most incarnations of the Horsemen were able to have success and strike fear into their opponents’ hearts, even if they weren’t quite the same as the originals.